Azure-Samples/java-migration-copilot-samples/asset-manager/README.md

 - [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli): Required if you deploy the migrated application to Azure locally.
 The latest version is recommended.
 - Fork the [GitHub repository](https://github.com/Azure-Samples/java-migration-copilot-samples) that contains the sample Java application.
 Please ensure to **uncheck** the default selection "Copy the `main` branch only".
 Clone it to your local machine.
 Open the `asset-manager` folder in VSCode and checkout the `main` branch.

-## Install GitHub Copilot App Modernization for Java
+## Install GitHub Copilot app modernization

-In VSCode, open the Extensions view from Activity Bar, search `GitHub Copilot app modernization for Java` extension in marketplace.
+In VSCode, open the Extensions view from Activity Bar, search `GitHub Copilot app modernization` extension in marketplace.
 Select the Install button on the extension.
 After installation completes, you should see a notification in the bottom-right corner of VSCode confirming success.

 ## Migrate the Sample Java Application

-The following sections guide you through the process of migrating the sample Java application `asset-manager` to Azure using GitHub Copilot app modernization for Java.
+The following sections guide you through the process of migrating the sample Java application `asset-manager` to Azure using GitHub Copilot app modernization.

 ### Assess Your Java Application

 The first step is to assess the sample Java application `asset-manager`.
 The assessment provides insights into the application's readiness for migration to Azure.

 1. Open the VS code with all the prerequisites installed on the asset manager by changing the directory to the `asset-manager` directory and running `code .` in that directory.
-1. Open the extension `GitHub Copilot app modernization for Java`.
+1. Open the extension `GitHub Copilot app modernization`.
-1. Hover the mouse over the **Assessment** view and click **Run Assessment** button which looks like a triangle pointing right.
-Then, the Github Copilot Chat panel will be opened and propose to run Modernization Assessor.
-Please confirm the tool usage by clicking **Continue**.
+1. In the **QUICKSTART** view, click **Migrate to Azure** button to trigger the Modernization Assessor.

    ![Trigger Assessment](doc-media/trigger-assessment.png)

-   > **NOTE**: If you are asked to allow the tool access the language models provided by GitHub Copilot Chat, select **Allow** to proceed.

-1. After each step, please manually input "continue" to confirm and proceed.
 1. Wait for the assessment to be completed and the report to be generated.
-1. Review the **Assessment** report.
+1. Review the **Assessment Report**.
 Select the **Issues** tab to view the proposed solutions for the issues identified in the report.
 1. For this workshop, select **Migrate to Azure Database for PostgreSQL (Spring)** in the Solution list, then click **Run Task**.
    ![Confirm Solution](doc-media/confirm-postgresql-solution.png)

 ### Migrate to Azure Database for PostgreSQL Flexible Server using Predefined Tasks

 1. After clicking the **Run Task** button in the Solution Report, Copilot Chat panel will be opened with Agent Mode.
 1. The Copilot Agent will firstly analyse the project and generate a migratin plan.
-During the progress, please click **Continue** repeatedly to confirm each tool action.
-The Copilot Agent uses various tools to facilitate application modernization.
-Each tool's usage requires confirmation by clicking the `Continue` button.
-1. After the plan is generated, Copilot chat will stop with two generated files: **plan.md** and **progress.md**.
-Please manually input "Continue" or "Proceed" in the chat to confirm the plan and proceed its following actions to execute the plan.
-1. Click **Allow** repeatedly to allow the git operations for version control during the migration process.
-1. Click **Allow** to proceed the validation process.
+Then the agent will start to migrate the code as the plan.
+1. When the code is migrated, the extension will prepare the **CVE Validation and Fixing** process.
+Click **Allow** to proceed.
 1. Review the proposed code changes and click **Keep** to apply them.

 ### Migrate to Azure Blob Storage and Azure Service Bus using Custom Tasks